MiloszKrajewski/K4os.Compression.LZ4/README.md

 This library brings LZ4 to .NET Standard compatible platforms: .NET Core, .NET Framework, Mono, Xamarin, and UWP.
 Well... theoretically.
 It is .NET Standard 1.6 so all this platforms should be supported although I did not test it on all this platforms.

-Original LZ4 has been written by Yann Collet and original C sources can be found [here](https://github.com/Cyan4973/lz4)
+LZ4 has been written by Yann Collet and original C sources can be found [here](https://github.com/Cyan4973/lz4)

 # Build